kendall-s/do_commissioning/plots/README.md

 <br/>

-# 1.5 Water Profile Comparison
+# 3.5 Water Profile Comparison

+## 3.5.1 Water Profile Plot

 > Replicate water samples were taken at multiple depths for a basic water column profile.
 There were niskin fired replicates as well as sample duplicates taken for each niskin.
 The sample duplicates were split between the two instruments test, New A and Old.